kpeeters/cadabra2/README.rst

 Installation
 -------------

-Cadabra builds on Linux and Mac OS X, and might soon build on Windows too.
-Select your system from the list bel
+Cadabra builds on Linux, Mac OS X, OpenBSD and Windows (command line only for now).
+Select your system from the list below for detailed instructions.

 - `Linux (Debian/Ubuntu/Mint)`_
 - `Linux (Fedora 24 and later)`_